Saturday, August 23, 2025

 Runners tend to focus on outcome, finishing a race, training, or finding success in a specific workout, but eating disorders take away from overall health, not just running-related achievements.

 So often, advocates neglect simply living and focus entirely on the athletic aspect.
 Oh, but look at me, all judgmental and critical of others when I don't have my own shit together.
 Far from it.
-And I feel bad that Amelia and Ellie Pell are so often injured.
-As am I, as am I.
+And I feel bad that people like Amelia and Ellie Pell are so often injured.
+As am I, as am I. Ellie has at least moved away from her godawful, potentially damaging and triggering “What I eat in a day” videos, so that shows some growth.

 I also understand Amelia’s concern when she says even cautious writing can anger some readers, but at least she's not intentionally belittling her audience like Lauren Fleshman, Nikki Hiltz, and others in the running community often do.
 God, Hiltz is a mean girl.